 - Move to Germany and get your working residence permit

 Gaining a residence permit for working in Germany as a South African, both you the employee, and your employer will be required to prove –

 - There was a shortage of potential candidates from Germany or the EU so your position had to be filled externally.

 - That you, the employee, will have the same conditions as any other German employee in terms of salary and working environment.

 - That you meet all educational and work experience requirements for the job position.

 - That the company hiring you has met all administrative requirements (registration documents and certification).

 With Germany having a higher average monthly income than South Africa, it’s hardly surprising that Germany is attractive to many South Africans, despite the cost of living being slightly higher.
 Plus the fact that primary and secondary education is free, makes it an exceptionally attractive relocation choice for South Africans.

 Whether you’re looking to immigrate to Germany to reunite with your family, or you’re looking to expand your career horizons; choosing the right financial services partner back home can make a huge difference for your future.

 FinGlobal has been helping South Africans make big international money moves since 2010.
-We’ve helped more than 60 000 clients with their cross-border financial portfolios, providing invaluable assistance in financial emigration, retirement annuity withdrawal, pension income, foreign exchange, tax exits and so much more.
+We’ve helped thousands of clients with their cross-border financial portfolios, providing invaluable assistance in financial emigration, retirement annuity withdrawal, pension income, foreign exchange, tax exits and so much more.